New Methods for Conformal Correlation Functions: Operator Product Expansion in Embedding Space

 It must be stressed that the choice and order of the embedding space coordinates in \eqref{EqHPOPE} are very important.
 Indeed, it is impossible to contract directly the quasi-primary operator on the right-hand side of the OPE with $\eta_2\cdot\Gamma$ since the latter is located at $\eta_2$.
 By the transversality condition \eqref{EqSupp}, such a contraction would lead to a vanishing contribution to the OPE \eqref{EqSOPE}.

 Finally, the differential operator appearing in the OPE \eqref{EqSOPE} has four different sets of dummy indices that must be contracted properly.
 With the help of the metric $\A_{12}$ \eqref{EqMetric}, the four sets of dummy indices can be seen as originating from irreducible representations of the Lorentz group (not the conformal group).
 To contract them properly, an extra object combining four Lorentz group irreducible representations into a Lorentz group singlet must be introduced.
-Such objects are termed the tensor structures $\tOPE{a}{i}{j}{k}{1}{2}$ in the following.
+In the following, such objects are termed the tensor structures $\tOPE{a}{i}{j}{k}{1}{2}$.
 These structures will be studied in more detail below.